How to send a quotation to a customer

 - When you’re finished click Send and write a short message to your recipient.

-If you regularly send quotes, it’s worth considering a smart sales app for managing documents.
+If you regularly send quotes, it’s worth considering a smart, dynamic app for managing document workflows.
 Not only do these apps allow you to take advantage of templates for speedy quote creation, but they also provide you with an array of tools that save time and make it easier for clients to approve quotes.

 If you would like to give one of these apps a try, sign up for a free 14-day PandaDoc trial.